Shazi-dani/GP-Online/README.md

 * when user sign in it will redirect the user to a user dashboard which will have booking appointment link,payment link for doing payments and all details related to their health ,booking time date and time ,prescriptions order details, referrals letters details etc

 * when user Do payment they will received an email related to their consultation date ,time and also received a questionnare.
-Before we prescribe you the required medication, we would like to check if this product is suitable for you.
-You will be asked to fill in a short online questionnare.
+Before we prescribe you the required medication, we would like to check if this product is suitable for you. user will be asked to fill in a short online questionnare.
 Once completed Based on the questionnare answer, our GP will either recommend a treatment (send a prescription directly to the pharmacy or a medical certificate directly to you, if the case) or send you a referral letter for a specialist or emergecny department for consultation, Xrays,Ultaround or Scans.

 * prescripition order section for ordering prescription directlly without consultation.
 * few java quries left for making website more responsive